-DeGrom, who has an 1.80 ERA in nine starts at Citi Field this season, gave up a tying solo homer to Adames in the fifth.
+DeGrom, who has an 1.80 ERA in his nine starts at Citi Field this season, made his lone mistake of the night when he gave up a tying solo homer to Adames, his third of the season, in the fifth.

 AN EYE FOR INTERNATIONAL TALENT

-New York announced the signings of their top two targets in the new international free agent period.
-The Mets gave a franchise-record $2.7 million signing bonus to 16-year-old Francisco Alvarez from Venezuela.
+New York announced Friday the official signings of their top two targets once the international free agent period for 2018-19 opened July 2, awarding a franchise-record $2.7 million signing bonus to 16-year-old Francisco Alvarez from Venezuela.
 Alvarez was ranked No. 9 on Baseball America’s prospect list, and 13th on the MLB Pipeline list.

-Freddy Valdez, a 16-year-old outfielder from the Dominican Republic, received a $1.45 million signing bonus.
+Freddy Valdez, a 16-year-old outfielder from the Dominican Republic, was awarded a $1.45 million bonus.
 Baseball America had him as the 29th best prospect, MLB Pipeline ranked him at No. 25.

-Tampa signed LHP Shane McClanahan, the 31st overall pick in the draft, for a $2,230,100 bonus, $5,700 above slot value.
-He was a compensation pick for the loss of Alex Cobb in free agency.
-RHP Matthew Liberatore, taken with the 16th pick, made his debut with the GCL Rays on Friday.
-He allowed one earned run, one hit, and two walks with one strikeout and a hit batter in 1 2/3 innings, getting the loss.
+LHP Matthew Liberatore, the Rays’ other first-round pick, selected 16th overall, made his debut with the GCL Rays on Friday.
+He allowed one earned run, one hit, and two walks with one strikeout and a hit batter in 1 2/3 innings, picking up the loss.

 Rays: RHP Chris Archer will return to the rotation and start Monday against Detroit.
 The ace has been on the disabled list June 5 due to a left abdominal strain.
 Archer is 3-4 with a 4.24 ERA in 13 starts this season.

-Mets: Manager Mickey Callaway said that it would be “ideal” for RHP Noah Syndergaard to start July 13 vs against Washington if all goes well with his rehab start Sunday at Class A Brooklyn.
+Mets: Manager Mickey Callaway said that it would be “ideal” for RHP Noah Syndergaard to start July 13 vs against Washington if all goes well with his rehab start Sunday at Single-A Brooklyn.

 Rays: Tampa Bay recalled LHP Adam Kolarek from Triple-A Durham and designated OF Jerry Hazelbaker for assignment.